When the old people die in the old neighborhood, usually it's their kids who clean out the apartment.

-Which is how the Henry Street neighbor's daughter found all these old photos tossed in the garbage.
+Which is how Laurel found all these old photos tossed in the garbage.
 She brought them home so that a discarded life and history could always have a home.

 This is Delancy Street.
 The Delancy Street Florence roamed.
-The Loews Delancy in the backbround looked like that still when we went there on Saturday afternoons.
+The Loews Delancy in the background still looked like that when we went there on Saturday afternoons.

-They think this was taken on Orchard Street.
+Laurel thinks this was taken on Orchard Street.
 The boy, the mother, and even if she was the sister, the young woman relegated to the back.
-There was hope he came back or was back for good when the picture was taken.
+We all hoped the picture was taken when he was back for good.